sbraicu/calisti_lab/03-traffic.md

 ## Ingress Gateway

+ Gateways are to manage inbound and outbound traffic for your mesh, letting you specify which traffic you want to enter or leave the mesh.
+Gateway configurations are applied to standalone Envoy proxies that are running at the edge of the mesh, rather than sidecar Envoy proxies running alongside your service workloads.
  Ingress gateways define an entry point into your Istio mesh for incoming traffic.

 ![fault 5](images/ingress_1.png)